 - 1 bunch cilantro roughly chopped

-Heat 2 tsp olive oil and 1 tsp toasted sesame oil in a large heavy-bottomed skillet.
+- Heat 2 teaspoon olive oil and 1 teaspoon toasted sesame oil in a large heavy-bottomed skillet.

 - Add the cubed tofu to the pan, and cook over medium-high heat until the tofu is nicely browned on all sides.
 This should take around 10 minutes.